-- Build a system of support that ensures all youth-serving organizations serving this population have the principles, standards and processes that will help youth be successful
+Build a system of support that ensures all youth-serving organizations serving this population have the principles, standards and processes that will health be successful

 Opportunities for Youth is approaching strategies and solutions through adopting the collective impact model.
 This model consists of cross-sector collaboration to solve challenging problems in the community.
 No single problem can be addressed in isolation.
 For large-scale social change to occur there needs to be a concerted effort of the existing players mobilized to take action.
 Collective Impact is organized around the following five components:

 - A common agenda, which is the common understanding of the problem and a shared vision for change